1 What Is Web Push Notification?

 For HTTPS website, you have to install two files:

-service-worker file and manifest. son in your root folder of your website.
+service-worker file and manifest. son in the root folder of your website.

-How exactly it works for a non-HTTPS website?
+6.1 How exactly Browser Push Notification works for a non-HTTPS website?

 For web push notification to work, it needs HTTPS website.
-However, to make it work for the non-https website, PushEngage uses custom sub-domain.
+However, for the non-https website, PushEngage uses custom sub-domain.
 For example, your site name is www.pushengage-demo.com and is a non-https website.
-When you register at PushEngage, you can create a sub domain: https://pushengage-demo.pushengage.com.
+When you register at PushEngage, you can create a subdomain: https://pushengage-demo.pushengage.com.
 This way you will have a custom sub-domain which is HTTPS and you can go live with Web Push Notification.

 Below is the screenshot which will give you a clear picture.

-For more details on Web Push Notification installation, you can check this video link which gives complete details and the steps for installing Web Push Notifications on a website.
+For more details on Web Push Notification installation, you can check this video link.

-How do the opt-in works in Web Push Notification?
+7 How Do Push Opt-in Works in Web Push Notification?

 Web Push Notifications are permission-based service.
 A user has to allow you before you can start sending push notifications.
 To allow a user to subscribe to your notification, you have to show him the push notification opt-in.
 After the user clicks allow, you will be able to send push notifications to your subscribers from your website.

-- Delay: The timing of showing the subscription dialog box differs from site to site.
+The timing of showing the subscription dialog box differs from site to site.
 Many websites show the subscription box once user stays on the site for some time and some shows immediately.
-You have to do rounds of tests to see what is the right time.
+You have to do rounds of tests to see which is the right time.

 See the below screenshots of different push notification opt-in: